 The AP’s nonce

-The contents of the Association Request frame from the capability (inclusive) to the FILS SIV element (exclusive)
+The contents of the Association Request frame from the capability (inclusive) to the FILS Encryption element (exclusive)

-If AES-SIV returns the symbol “FAIL”, authentication shall be deemed a failure.
-If AES-SIV returns plaintext, the Key-Auth from the decrypted Authentication frame shall be checked.
+If decryption fails, , authentication shall be deemed a failure.
+Otherwise, , the Key-Auth from the decrypted Authentication frame shall be checked.
 If it is incorrect, authentication shall be deemed a failure.
 If authentication is deemed a failure, the KEK, KCK, PMK, and all shared secrets shall be irretrievably destroyed.
 If authentication is not deemed a failure, the AP shall construct a nascent 802.11 associate response frame confirming the selected ciphersuite and the FILS AKM, and containing the FILS GTK, and its own Key-Auth.
-The FILS SIV element shall be set to zero.

 For FILS authentication using a trusted third party, the Key Auth field of the Key Confirmation element in the Association Response shall be: